-Hazing means any intentional, knowing, or reckless act by one person alone or acting with others, directed against a student, for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in an organization.

-- is any type of physical brutality, any type of physical brutality, such as whipping, beating, striking, branding, electronic shocking, placing of a harmful substance on the body, or similar activity; - involves sleep deprivation, exposure to the elements, confinement in a small space, calisthenics, or other similar activity that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student;
+Any act, occurring on or off the campus, by one person alone or acting with others, directed against a student, for the purposes of pledging, initiation into, affiliation with, holding office in, or maintaining membership in an organization if the act constitutes any type of physical brutality, involves sleep deprivation, exposure to the elements, confinement in a small space, calisthenics, or other similar activity that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student, or involves the consumption of a food, liquid, alcoholic beverage, liquor, drug, or other substance, including amounts that would lead a reasonable person to believe the student is intoxicated.
+Hazing includes soliciting, encouraging, directing, aiding, or attempting to aid another student to a school administrator in writing.
+Consent to or acquiescence in the hazing activity does not excuse the student of responsibility for the misconduct.

-- consumption of a food, liquid, alcoholic beverage, liquor, drug, or other substance, other than as described in paragraph (5), that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student; - any activity that induces, causes, or requires the student to perform a duty or task that involves a violation of the Texas Penal Code; or - involves coercing, as defined by Section 1.07, Penal Code, the student to consume: (i) a drug; or (ii) an alcoholic beverage or liquor in an amount that would lead a reasonable person to believe that the student is intoxicated, as defined by Section 49.01, Penal Code